 - Demonstrate local commitment to environmental protection

 Requirements differ depending on the partner type.
-The different types of Partnerships allow organizations to best use their resources to support citizen scientists.
+The different types of partnerships allow organizations to best use their resources to support community scientists.
 Organizations may become Texas Stream Team partners in the following ways:

 - Supporting Partners contribute in-kind services to an existing network of partners and volunteers.